 - Can you see a sublaxation on an x ray?

-- Can chest x-ray detect lung cancer?
+- Can a chest x-ray detect lung cancer?

-- Does lung cancer show on x-ray?
+- Can lung cancer be seen on an x-ray?